 Mandatory parameter.
 Overload-Reduction-Metric up to 3 digits long decimal string and the value range shall be from 0 to 100.

 olcScope = ociScope OWS [dnn] OWS [sNssai]Mandatory structured parameter, which in the actual header is replaced by its sub-parameters.

+scpScope = ("SCP-FQDN:" RWS fqdn)